What does United Way do?

 Why isn’t my favorite agency a United Way member?

-Many worthwhile agencies that help people may not meet United Way guidelines.
+Many worthwhile agencies that help people may not meet United Way accreditation guidelines.
 Each agency must apply for admission and go through a formal review process by community volunteers.
 Some agencies may not want the level of review or restrictions in fundraising that are required by United Way.
 Others may feel they can raise enough funds on their own.

 How is our United Way connected to United Way in other cities?